benjamimgois/goverlay/README.md

 #### Ubuntu

-To install [`goverlay`](https://packages.debian.org/sid/amd64/goverlay/download) in Ubuntu and derivatives use the PPA from Martin Wimpress.
+To install goverlay in Ubuntu (20.04 and up) and derivatives use the PPA from Martin Wimpress.
 Run the following commands as root:

 ```bash
 sudo add-apt-repository ppa:flexiondotorg/mangohud